This site contains information about Giltbrook, Eastwood,

 The site also contains personal information about me, and my interests.
-I have tried to make the site both easy to navigate, and quick to load.
-Most of the images on this site are copyright to me, if you require an image for another site, please ask.
+Most of the images on this site are copyright to me, if you require an image from this site for another use, please ask.

 I wrote the following poem to express my views on Decathlon's proposal to build on greenbelt land, just off of the A610 at Giltbrook.
 The proposed greenbelt site is on the opposite side of the by-pass to their present store, and the existing Ikea store.
 We have lost too much of the surrounding countryside around Giltbrook already, it is time to say no to any more.
 It is ludicrous for Decathlon to suggest building another store, with surrounding restaurants, and a so called recreational facility, on greenbelt land that already acts as a recreational facility.
 This is just an excuse to encroach into the greenbelt, knowing that it will then make further retail development much easier to achieve.

 The poem is set 40 years in the future, with a young lad out walking with his granddad.

 Before Decathlon came?

 Was there birds and butterflies,

 Like other people claim?